CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 <!-- The more thought you put into it the more you would realize that what you were imagining already existed in the person of Christ. -->

 Now imagine the reaction of this pure, holy, and limitless God, as he watches the depravity of mankind unfold over time.
 Kingdoms rise and fall, wars are waged, and peace comes and goes, murders are committed, rape, infidelities, scams, corrupt pastors (Je 23:1-3), hypocrites (Titus 1:16, 1 Jn 4:8, Re 2:4-5), hatred (1 John 3:15), and slander.
 Let's compare and contrast God with the enemy of mankind.

+> “...
+When God became a man Himself, the experience proved to be nothing short of pure agony.
+In man’s time-honored fashion, they would unleash the whole arsenal of weapons against Him: **misrepresentation, slander, and accusation of treason**.
+The stage was set for a situation without parallel in the history of the earth.
+God would visit creatures and they would nail Him to the cross!” &mdash; Werner von Braun, the father of space science

 |Christ|Satan|
 |:-:|:-:|